lanl/Byfl/README.md

 <dt><code>-bf-merge-bb=</code><i>number</i></dt>
 <dd>When used with <code>-bf-every-bb</code>, merge every <i>number</i> basic-block readings into a single line of output.
 (I typically specify <code>-bf-merge-bb=1000000</code>.)

+<dt><code>-bf-vectors</code></dt>
+<dd>Report statistics on vector operations (element sizes and number of elements).
+Unfortunately, at the time of this writing (July 2012), LLVM's autovectorizer is extremely limited and is unable to manipulate arbitrary-length vectors&mdash;even though the IR supports them.</dd>

 <dt><code>-bf-by-func</code></dt>
 <dd>Output counters for every function executed.</dd>